Guarding Against The Threat of Terrorism

 Fighting For Those Who Fight For Us

-As ranking member, of the Senate Armed Services Committee, Senator Gillibrand has fought hard for service members, retirees, and their families.
+As chair of the Senate Armed Services subcommittee on Personnel, Senator Gillibrand is fighting hard for service members, retirees, and their families.
 Military readiness is harmed when servicemembers are worried about their families’ healthcare, school or work.
 That is why Senator Gillibrand has pushed the Defense Department to provide proper care for dependents with autism and changed the law so that servicemembers and retirees can leave their Survivor Benefit Plan annuities in a trust for special needs dependents.
 She also has worked to pass the bipartisan Military Family Stability Act, which would provide families that move as often as every two or three years with the ability to move before or after their servicemember so that kids can finish school years or spouses can successfully transition jobs.
 Senator Gillibrand has fought hard for servicemembers with mental health injuries who received other than honorable discharges to be able to dispute their discharges and receive the care and benefits they deserve.
 She also limited what could be burned in burn pits and fought for more research on the impact of burn pits on the health of servicemembers.

 Additionally, Senator Gillibrand is working to ensure service members who are victims of rape or sexual assault are receiving the necessary medical treatment, and that their cases are being properly investigated and prosecuted.
 That’s why as Chair of the Senate Armed Services subcommittee on Personnel, Senator Gillibrand held the first Senate hearing on sexual assault in nearly a decade.
 With sexual assault cases at an epidemic level, she is fighting ensure that victims’ voices are heard by working to pass the Military Justice Improvement Act, to ensure that decisionmaking in sexual assault cases is removed from the military chain of command.